gabriellegall/chess_com_bi/README.md

 # Purpose

 ## Overview
-This project is an end-to-end data solution aiming to extract informtion from chess.com and construct insightfull analysis on the player's performance.
+This project is an end-to-end data solution aiming to extract information from chess.com and construct insightful analysis on the player's performance.
 The key questions answered are:
 - "Do I manage to beat stronger players and improve ?"
 - "Am I weaker at specific game phases on average ?"